-If you’re a college hopeful worried that your application still has a few holes in it, there’s no question about it: it’s time to start signing up for some extracurricular activities while there’s still time to shine.
+If you’re a college hopeful worried that your application still has a few holes in it, you should consider signing up for some extracurricular activities while there’s still time to shine.

 They’ll provide you with a set of skills and interests that will enrich your high school experience and look attractive to any college admissions office.

-Football, marching band, student government, model UN: there are all different kinds of exciting and engaging clubs and groups, and almost all of them can help give you a leg up on getting into your dream school.
+Football, marching band, student government, model UN: there are tons of different exciting and engaging clubs and groups, and almost all of them can help give you a leg up on getting into your dream school.
 But you want to make sure you go about joining these activities in the right way.